-- (a) Includes salary deferred under defined contribution retirement plans such as our US 401(k) plan, US deferred compensation plan, and Australia superannuation plan.
+(a) Includes salary deferred under defined contribution retirement plans such as our US 401(k) plan, US deferred compensation plan, and Australia superannuation plan.
 Had these amounts not been deferred, they would have been payable to the officer in cash during the year.
 The table shows actual amounts paid in each fiscal year, which run from July 1 to June 30.
 Annual salary adjustments, when made for a fiscal year, are effective December 1 during that fiscal year.

-The 2021 fiscal year salary amounts for all, except Dr. Hollingshead, were set at same amounts as 2020 fiscal year salaries, but actual amounts paid, as shown in the table, were higher in fiscal 2021 because salaries set for fiscal year 2020 did not take effect until December 1, 2019. - (b) We pay Mr. Sandercock's base salary in Australian dollars.
+(b) We pay Mr. Sandercock's base salary in Australian dollars.
 It is reported here in US dollars based on the fiscal year average annual exchange rates.
-The average annual exchange rate for fiscal year 2021 was approximately AUD:USD of 1 to 0.7460.
-Earlier years are reported using the rates disclosed in prior years' proxy statements. - (c) Stock awards include RSUs and PSUs issued under our 2009 Amended and Restated Plan, and are shown at the grant date fair value, as computed under FASB ASC Topic 718.
+The average annual exchange rate for fiscal year 2022 was approximately AUD:USD of 1 to 0.7026.
+Earlier years are reported using the rates disclosed in prior years' proxy statements.

+(c) Stock awards include RSUs and PSUs issued under our 2009 Amended and Restated Plan, and are shown at the grant date fair value, as computed under FASB ASC Topic 718.
 See the footnotes to the "Grants of plan-based awards" table for further information on the valuation of stock awards.
-Since the PSUs are earned based solely on our TSR, they do not have performance conditions as defined under ASC 718, and so there are not maximum grant date fair values based on performance conditions that differ from the grant date fair values.
-The RSU maximum grant date value is equal to the target value, which is reflected in the table, because the target value is the maximum amount that can be earned under maximum performance under the RSU performance conditions. - (d) Option awards represent stock options issued under our 2009 Amended and Restated Plan, valued at the grant date computed under FASB ASC Topic 718, as described in more detail in the footnotes to the "Grants of plan-based awards" table. - (e) Represents actual payouts under our performance-based cash short-term incentive programs.
+Since the PSUs are earned based solely on our TSR, they do not have performance conditions as defined under ASC 718, and so there are not maximum grant date fair values based on performance conditions that differ from the grant date fair values shown.
+The RSU maximum grant date value is equal to the target value, which is reflected in the table, because the target value is the maximum amount that can be earned under maximum performance under the RSU performance conditions.